 - LUIS is able to extract entities dynamically while Watson performs its extraction via a predefined list of values.

-- LUIS is much more ML oriented than Watson.
+- LUIS cognitive services is much more ML oriented than Watson.
 LUIS explicitly analyzes the utterance patterns to perform dynamic entity extraction.

 - IBM Watson provides the users 3 packages to choose from, while Microsoft LUIS has a detailed pricing format depending on what cognitive services one chooses.